-Change Screen Brightness & Stop the Display Auto-Adjusting on iPhone
+How to Change Screen Brightness on iPhone via Settings

 The iPhone, iPad, and iPod touch displays have precise brightness controls, and thanks to a light sensor, they’re smart enough to automatically adjust brightness depending on environmental lighting conditions.
 But it’s not always perfect especially if you use it at night, and if you’re in frequently changing lighting conditions that behavior can reduce battery life.

 To put an end to those auto-adjustments of brightness and to change and set the brightness level on iPhone to anything you want, you can head to the iOS Settings app and toggle a switch.
 You can also use this to change screen brightness to any brightness or dimness setting you want

-- Open Settings app on iPhone and tap on “Display & Brightness” (older iPhones will label this as “Brightness & Wallpaper”)
+- Tap on “Display & Brightness” (older iPhones will label this as “Brightness & Wallpaper”)

 - Adjust the brightness slider for immediate response to how bright or dim the iPhone screen is